 The award has enabled to her to amplify and celebrate the transformational leadership of others, both inside and outside of universities.

-The award has made it possible for her to step to a variety of senior leadership roles, and to work at the research and education changes need to improve the social, economic and health outcomes of communities.
+The award has made it possible for her to step to a variety of senior leadership roles, and to build the leadership capacity of others.